In the second reading, Saint Paul realizes—

 but only one dared respond, “You are the Christ!”

 May I submit that, for probably most of us,

 is not opposition; not health or money issues.

 beyond all this is a far greater danger:

 that most of us, most of the time,

 won’t be forced into the Deep;

-we can happily live our lives in the shallows.
+so we happily splash around in the shallows.

 Who do you say that I am?